GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - USDZ Viewer appears to produce more accurate output than other viewers
       - Exported 3dm files might not show properly in any other 3rd party 3DM viewer
     - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
-    - ASSJSON / FBX / M3D / X3D / X exports are powered by [ASSIMPJS](https://github.com/kovacsv/assimpjs) and [ASSIMP](https://github.com/assimp/assimp)
+    - ASSJSON, FBX, STEP, X3D and X exports are powered by [ASSIMPJS](https://github.com/kovacsv/assimpjs) and [ASSIMP](https://github.com/assimp/assimp):
+      - STEP exports don't appear to be optimizied in the assimp library so used only if needed
     - Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) using [omggif](https://github.com/deanm/omggif) library:
       - currently set to 500 x 500 size in the centre of the window
       - the approximate GIF area rectangle will be shown during the GIF generation